hackerESQ/vue-unsaved-changes/README.md

 # vue-unsaved-changes

 ### Intro
-Bootstraps an unsaved change listener into your forms using both the native `onbeforeunload` and vue-router's `beforeRouteLeave`
+Bootstraps an unsaved change listener into your forms using both the native `window.onbeforeunload` method and vue-router's `beforeRouteLeave` hook

 ### Install